 Megan Vogel is entering her second season on the sidelines for the Phoenix basketball program.
-She is responsible for recruiting along with development of the team's guards.
+She is responsible for all player development, recruiting, scheduling, scouting and on the court duties.

 In her first season, Vogel helped guide the Phoenix to its 16th-consecutive Horizon League regular-season title and WNIT Tournament appearance.
 She was also a key part in recruiting a Blue Star Basketball Top 50 nationally ranked class in 2014.

 Prior to Green Bay, Vogel served as an assistant coach and recruiting coordinator at Division II St. Cloud State for three seasons.
 In addition to holding the position of recruiting coordinator at St. Cloud State, Vogel also served as the team’s head strength and conditioning coach, director of player development, academic coordinator and community service coordinator.
 During her three seasons with the Huskies, the program achieved a 44-36 record.

 Vogel graduated from South Dakota State in May 2007 after starting all 120 of the Jackrabbits’ contests during her standout four-year career.
 She graduated with a degree in Health, Physical Education and Recreation and finished second all-time on the program’s scoring list with 1,850 career points.
 In addition, she notched 194 career 3-point field goals and 783 career rebounds, good for the third- and fifth-best marks in program history.
 During her time with the program, she was an ESPN The Magazine Academic All-American with a 3.8 cumulative GPA and a top 30 Finalist for the 2007 NCAA Woman of the Year Award.